Welcome to my website

 I am a retired ethnomusicologist though I don’t consider the ‘ethno’ prefix necessary neither do I feel that I have really retired, yet.

-For over half a decade, I’ve conducted most of my research on on Scottish and African music though I also made brief visits for research in India and Malaysia.
-My website also contains posts (Occasional Blogs) featuring artists, musicians and musical instruments in Uganda, Scotland and India.
+For over five decades I’ve conducted most of my research on on Scottish and African music though I also made brief visits for research in India and Malaysia.
+This website also contains posts (Occasional Blogs) featuring artists, musicians and musical instruments in Uganda, Scotland and India.